DivyaNareshkumarPatel/Multi-Robot-Control-Dashboard/README.md

-# Guni-BotX: An AI-Enabled Robot for Smart Interaction & Automation
+# Real-Time Multi-Robot Monitoring and Control Dashboard

 ## Overview
-Guni-BotX is an AI-powered robot designed for smart interaction and automation.
+It is an AI-powered robot designed for smart interaction and automation.
 This project includes a robust web-based dashboard for real-time monitoring, control, and management of multiple robots, ensuring efficiency and seamless operations.

 ## Features